Image

 Full-time, Permanent

-We are currently recruiting for a Solicitor with 1-4 years’ PQE to join our Network team in Ayr, on a full-time, permanent basis.
-We think you could be that solicitor.
+We are currently recruiting for a solicitor with 1-4 years’ PQE to join our Non-Accidental Injury team on a full-time, permanent basis – the successful candidate could be based in Glasgow.

-As well as securing compensation, which is vital due to the the injuries sustained by these people, you will be responsible for guiding them through one of the most traumatic times in their lives – providing support, empathy and helping them find closure.
+In addition to this, as part of the team you will provide invaluable support to victims of crimes of violence and harassment – not just by securing them compensation, which is vital due to the life-altering nature of the injuries sustained by these people, but also by guiding them through one of the most traumatic times in their lives, displaying empathy and helping them find closure.

 We want you to ask yourself…